TommiNICE/TommiNICE/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Tommi 👋

 Welcome to my GitHub profile!
-I'm passionate about web development and I want to contribute to open source projects.
+I'm passionate about web development and about contributing to open source projects.
 Here's a little more about me:

 ## 🚀 About Me